gustavoborragan/formacion_interna/README.md

 # Preamble

-This project is intended to provide a simple tool for creating Prefapp international training courses.
+This project is intended to provide a simple tool for creating Prefapp internal training courses.

 # USE